ujjwalkrishna7/random-theme-generator/README.md

 <img src="src/js/assets/paletizer.png" alt="Palettizer" title="Palettizer (Illustrator Plugin)" width="400" />

-An Illustrator plugin which can generate random aesthetic color palettes in multiple modes which can integrate directly onto illustrator compositions.
+An Illustrator plugin which can generate random aesthetic color palettes in multiple modes which can integrate directly into illustrator compositions.

 ## Features